 Approximates X-ray radiation transport through an X-ray translucent medium.
 This effect is useful for generating an image from a CT scan that looks like an X-ray shot of the same object.

 (Optional) To create a custom render mode, click Render Settings in the 3D panel to open the 3D Render Settings dialog box.
 Select options in the Volume Styles section of the dialog.
-See Customize render settings.
+See Change 3D render settings.

 Export DICOM frames as JPEG files